Rai321han/OOP-JavaScript-/OOP Concepts/Inheritance/Inheritance.md

 it finds the start and stop method from `Car.prototype`.
 So **Ford** class has **inherited** the properties of **Car** class.

+> [!NOTE]
-> :warning: **Warning:** Only Single inheritance is possible in JavaScript.
+> Only Single inheritance is possible in JavaScript.
 One object can have only one `[[Prototype]]`, so multiple inheritance is not possible.
 Still there is way to do this using `Mixin`.
 I'll cover this concept later.